Jing-Lavinia/NDX100-Hourly-Multi-Factor-Neutral-Strategy/README.md

 **This strategy is a research prototype and should not be used for live trading without substantial additional validation.**

-Specific risks to consider before any real-money application:

-1. **Short evaluation window.** The backtest covers only 3 months (January–March 2026).
-   A Sharpe ratio of 3.94 computed over ~700 hourly bars has very wide confidence intervals.
-The same strategy could produce a materially different Sharpe over a different 3-month window.

-2. **Market-regime sensitivity.** The regime-conditional analysis shows the March 2026 drawdown coinciding with elevated VIX and directional stress.
-In sustained high-VIX environments the VIX delevering mechanism reduces but does not eliminate losses.

-3. **Transaction cost assumption.** The 2 bps per-side assumption may understate real costs for less liquid NDX100 constituents, particularly during volatile periods when bid-ask spreads widen.

-4. **Capacity and market impact.** The strategy trades ~100 stocks every ~4 days.
-   At meaningful capital scale, the TWAP approximation will understate actual market impact.

-5. **Data availability in live trading.** Alpaca's free-tier data quality, corporate action handling, and survivorship properties differ from institutional data vendors.
-   Live performance may deviate from backtest results.

-6. **Model decay.** Factor efficacy can degrade as signals become crowded.
-The 3-month OOS window is insufficient to measure model decay.

 *This document is for educational and research purposes only.
 It does not constitute investment advice.*